stable-degen/mega-tips/README.md

      --mnemonic-derivation-paths "m/44'/60'/0'/0/1" \
      --broadcast
    ```
-4. After confirmation, update your frontend environment variables with the new contract address (`NEXT_PUBLIC_TIPJAR_ADDRESS`).
+4. After confirmation, update your frontend environment variables with the new contract address (`NEXT_PUBLIC_TIPJAR_ADDRESS`) so MegaTip points to the live contract.

 > **Heads up:** The public MegaETH faucet is throttled while the network onboards builders.
 If the faucet UI says “success” but your account still reads 0 MEGA on [OKX MegaETH Explorer](https://www.okx.com/web3/explorer/megaeth-testnet), ping the MegaETH Discord for a manual top-up before redeploying.